 At Wiseman Family Practice we recognize there is an increasing number of patients with symptoms of hypothyroidism.
-Though only two percent of the population has overt hypothyroidism, it is estimated that over 13 million people are undiagnosed due to imperfect diagnosis criteria, among other reasons.
+Though only 4–6 percent of the population has overt hypothyroidism, a large number of the population goes undiagnosed due to imperfect diagnosis criteria, among other reasons.
 Although we consider the conventional lab value criteria of TSH (thyroid stimulating hormone) as one of the components needed for diagnosis, we also use a wider range of lab values such as free T3, free T4, thyroid antibodies, and reverse T3, among others.
 These are used to give us a more complete picture for a proper diagnosis and treatment.

 Equally as important as lab values are our patient’s symptoms.
 We understand that the current “normal laboratory range” changes with time and that it does not apply to everyone.
-We also realize that thyroid hormone, like all hormones in the body, declines with age and though a patient’s thyroid function might be normal, it may not be as optimal as when they were younger.
-At Wiseman Family Practice, we address all of these problems.
+We also realize that thyroid hormone, like all hormones in the body, declines with age and though a patient’s thyroid function might be normal, it may not be as optimal as when he or she was younger.
+At Wiseman Family Practice, we seek to address all of these problems.

 What is thyroid hormone?